StephanGocht/VeriPB/README.rst

     c [ConstraintId] 0

-Verify that the constraint [ConstraintId] is contradicting, i.e. there is no satisfying assignment to the constraint (independent of other constraints).
+Verify that the constraint [ConstraintId] is contradiction, i.e. 0 >= 1 (this is the same as the empty clause).

 reverse (p)olish notation